Department for Education – Procurement at DfE

 - employee or public/school facing

 Where organisations are delivering services under any of those categories they will be under the same Equality Duty as the department.
-This public sector Equality Duty guidance (PDF, 168KB, 4 pages) is for suppliers to DfE and explains what might be required under the Equality Duty.Contents
+This data handling security clauses (PDF, 218KB, 13 pages) is for suppliers to DfE and explains what might be required under the Equality Duty.Contents